mcgurk/Arduino-WS2811-rotary-RGB-led-strip/micropython/README.md

 in rshell this works:
 connect serial /dev/ttyS6
 ```
-Ctrl-x leaves program running but exists from rshell.
+`Ctrl-x` leaves program running but exists from REPL.